Guidelines for manure application rates

 Nitrogen guidelines for manure

-The rates below are the suggested maximum amounts of N that should be applied when manure is used, whether it is all manure or a combination of manure and inorganic commercial fertilizers.
+The rates below are the maximum amounts of N that should be applied when manure is used, whether it is all manure or a combination of manure and inorganic commercial fertilizers.
 Lower rates may be considered based on the productivity of the soils in your fields, economics, or environmental concerns.
 In all cases, all sources of N should be taken into consideration when estimating how much N to apply, including:

 - N from irrigation water,

-- Credits from manure or other organic N sources that were applied in the past 2 years, and
+- Credits from manure, or other organic N sources, that was applied in the past 2 years, and

 - Credits from legumes like edible beans, red clover, etc.

 Why is that?
-Because research across the US Midwest has shown that applications of N above the economically optimum N rate (EONR) for a crop significantly increase the potential for N losses.
+Research across the US Midwest has shown that applications of N above the economically optimum N rate (EONR) for a crop significantly increase the potential for N losses.
 For example, once N leaches past the plant root zone into the ground water, it becomes a concern for drinking water and will eventually end up in lakes, rivers, and streams.
 On the other hand, excess N that is not taken up by crops can also be lost as a gas through denitrification.
 When manure N becomes plant available, it behaves exactly the same in the environment as N from commercial inorganic fertilizer, so it is important that all forms of N applied to the soil are taken into consideration.
 Don’t waste your manure!

-The suggested maximum rate of plant-available nitrogen (PAN) that should be applied with manure to non-irrigated corn, depending on the crops prior to corn, can be found in the table below.
+The maximum rate of plant-available nitrogen (PAN) that should be applied with manure to non-irrigated corn, depending on the crops prior to corn, can be found in the table below.

 Table: Nitrogen recommendation for non-irrigated corn